Oakland Library Earns Democracy Honor — and a Standing Ovation

 Through its network of neighborhood branches, the Library provides equitable access to information, literacy programs, voter education, community forums, and spaces for public engagement.
 The League's selection committee specifically recognized both the breadth of OPL's democracy-supporting work and its long-standing partnership with LWVO in providing voter materials and resources to Oakland residents.

-Ynez Arce, President of the Friends of the Oakland Public Library, put it simply: "It is wonderful for OPL to be celebrated as a critical community resource and key contributor to democracy."
+Ynez Arce, President of the Friends of the OPL, put it simply: "It is wonderful for OPL to be celebrated as a critical community resource and key contributor to democracy."

 A Celebration of Community